Vmlweb/Dingle/README.md

 - `validate` - Validation types available, see below.
 - `required` - Whether the value can be blank.
-- `description` - Parameters use in a sentance.
+- `description` - Parameters use in a sentence.
 - `error` - Error message which is presented if the parameter failed validation.

 ```javascript